kalekundert/exmemo/README.rst

 When you later want to edit the notebook entry again, you can do so from anywhere in the project directory with the following command::

-   $ exmemo expt edit twist
+   $ exmemo note edit twist

 Note that you can specify the experiment by giving just part of its name.
 If you give a substring that matches multiple experiments, you'll be asked which